hwkoene/soap/README.md

 - CSV file writing of all objects;
 - Optional integrations:
     - NiceGUI to have some kind of admin page;
-- Saving asynchronously;

-- Use a profiler to identify bottlenecks;
-- Find a more fitting name.

 ## Issues
 - Deleting an object and then terminating the program may cause invalid refereces, which in turn may cause errors.